AugmenTab/mythic/README.md

 * Experience Apply buttons are discarding first attempt to alter values, then work correctly afterward.
 * Equipping a new armor while one is already equipped updates the character sheet twice.
 This is not so much a bug as it is a quirk of how it updates each armor in turn.
 This may cause unforeseen issues, but as of yet none have been observed.
 * Armor only calculates values when attached to a character.
+* Bar values can only be edited from the character sheet.

 ## Planned Features and Stretch Goals

+* Properly implement initiative for battle tracker.
 * Compendiums as laid out above.
 * Tooltips for everything.
 * Fully functioning Medical page to handle injuries.